signalfx/signalfx-dotnet-tracing/docs/troubleshooting.md

 If you need to check the environment variables for a process on Windows, use a tool like [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).
-On Linux you can simply run: `cat /proc/<pid>/environ` where `<pid>` is the Process ID.
+On Linux, run: `cat /proc/<pid>/environ` where `<pid>` is the Process ID.

-If all settings look fine and none of the suggestions above solves your issue, detailed logs are necessary.
-Follow the steps below to get detailed logs.
+Enable debug logging If none of the suggestions solved your issue.
+Follow these steps to enable debug logging for .NET instrumentation:

 Set the environment variable `SIGNALFX_TRACE_DEBUG` to `true` before the instrumented process starts.